 International

-- The International Foundation for Effective Reading Instruction
+- The International Foundation for Effective Reading Instruction shares information.

-- I’m not sure where it’s based but The Reading Ape blog is always interesting.
+- I’m not sure where it’s based, but The Reading Ape blog is always interesting.

-- The Society for the Scientific Study of Reading
+- The Society for the Scientific Study of Reading sponsors conferences and has a journal.

 New Zealand